The Ups and Down of Becoming a Card Holding SCA Member

 Heraldry for Non-Heralds

-Our Shire does not have an official Herald at the moment, so you might need to look elsewhere for help.
-A great place to start is the Facebook Group SCA Heraldry Chat.
+Our Shire’s Herald is Master Dafydd.
+He can help you choose an authentic name and design a heraldic device.
+Another place to get information is the Facebook Group SCA Heraldry Chat.
 Many heralds use this group to consult each other on all things names and devices.
 There are plenty of willing people there eager to help.
 If you’re thinking about becoming a herald, Baby Heralds of the SCA is a great Facebook group for support and help.